-As part of the acquisition of Ansoft on July 31, 2008, the Company acquired certain leased office property, including executive offices, which comprise a 28,000 square foot office facility in Pittsburgh, Pennsylvania.
+The Company also leases certain office property, including executive offices, which comprise a 28,000 square foot office facility in Pittsburgh, Pennsylvania.
 In August 2009, the Company extended the executive office space lease agreement for a period of approximately three years and ten months, commencing February 15, 2011 and expiring December 31, 2014.
-Total required minimum payments under the operating lease will be \$570,000 for each of the years 2011 through 2014.
+Total required minimum payments under the operating lease will be \$570,000 per annum from January 1, 2012 through December 31, 2014.

-As part of the acquisition of Fluent Inc. ("Fluent") on May 1, 2006, the Company acquired certain office property, including executive offices, which comprise a 94,000 square foot office facility in Lebanon, New Hampshire.
-In addition, the Company acquired a 40,000 square foot facility in Pune, India, which supports worldwide product development, marketing and sales activities.
+The Company owns certain office property, including executive offices, which comprise a 94,000 square foot office facility in Lebanon, New Hampshire.
+In addition, the Company owns a 40,000 square foot facility in Pune, India, which supports worldwide product development, marketing and sales activities.

 The Company and its subsidiaries also lease office space in various locations throughout the world.
 The Company owns substantially all equipment used in its facilities.
-Management believes that its facilities allow for sufficient space to support not only its present needs, but also allow for expansion and growth as the business may require in the foreseeable future.
+Management believes that, in most geographic locations, its facilities allow for sufficient space to support not only its present needs, but also allow for expansion and growth as the business may require in the foreseeable future.
+In other geographic locations, the Company expects that it will be required to expand capacity beyond that which it currently owns or leases.